kayserj/sms-installer/Readme.md

 #### On the Ansible Controller
-1. Establish ssh keybased authentication between the ansible controller and the remote server
+1. Establish ssh key-based authentication between the ansible controller and the remote server

 Type the following, replacing server_ip with the ip address of the remote server